patil-suraj/question_generation/README.md

 For multitask qa-qg models the EM and F1 scores are privded as QA-EM and QA-F1.

-The [nlg-eval](https://github.com/Maluuba/nlg-eval) is used for calculating the metrics.
+The [nlg-eval](https://github.com/Maluuba/nlg-eval) package is used for calculating the metrics.

 | Name                                                                       | BLEU-4  | METEOR  | ROUGE-L | QA-EM  | QA-F1  | QG-FORMAT |